-Electives (Manufacturing Plant Electrician Only) 2 CR
+Electives ( Manufacturing Plant Electrician only) 2 CR as needed to complete 92 CR

 INDUSTRIAL MECHANICS AND MAINTENANCE TECHNOLOGY APPRENTICESHIP

 CERTIFICATE: INDUSTRIAL MECHANICS AND MAINTENANCE TECHNOLOGY APPRENTICESHIP - 49 CREDITS

 Apprenticeship training is based on BOLI-ATD and local JATC trade-specific standards and is restricted to BOLI-ATD registered apprentices.
 Therefore, this is a closed enrollment program and not available to the general student population.